Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways

 Based on the above analysis, we note that in the HSR scenario, the statistical distribution of DD domain channel parameters within the quasi-stationary interval has received little attention, and there is a lack of systematic DD domain channel measurement and modeling theory, which restricts the frontier research and implementation of DDMC.
 To fill this gap, in this paper, we propose a systematic DD domain channel measurement and modeling methodology for the HSR scenario.
 The main innovations of this work include:

 \begin{itemize} \item We propose a DD domain channel measurement method based on the LTE-R framework.
-Specifically, we utilize discrete TF domain pilots within the LTE-R waveform to estimate DD domain channel parameters.
-Therein, a coarse estimation of the DD domain channel parameters is first performed, followed by the proposal of a precise estimation method for delay, Doppler shift, and fading coefficient, thereby enabling commercial OFDM systems to conduct DD domain channel measurements. \item We propose the quasi-stationary DD domain channel modeling method.
+Unlike active sounding methods that require dedicated waveforms, we utilize discrete TF domain pilots (cell specific reference signal (CRS)) within the existing LTE-R standard.
+Therein, to circumvent the errors caused by traditional TF domain interpolation, a coarse estimation of DD domain channel parameters is first performed, followed by the proposal of a precise estimation method for delay, Doppler shift, and fading coefficient, thereby enabling commercial OFDM systems to conduct DD domain channel measurements. \item We propose the quasi-stationary DD domain channel modeling method.
 In detail, the DD domain channel quasi-stationarity evaluation method is first designed, the statistical modeling of DD domain channel parameters is then investigated within quasi-stationary intervals, and finally the quasi-invariant interval of channel fading coefficient is modeled to guide the design of DDMC schemes. \item Based on the proposed DD domain channel measurement and modeling method, taking the quasi-stationary interval as the decision criterion, we establish DD domain channel models under different channel time-varying conditions in HSR viaduct scenarios.